rkuklik/terminator/README.md

 ## Appearance

-By default, `Terminator` should look like:
+By default, `Terminator` should look like the following (you should see colors)

 <pre>
 Error: